joseantoniovz1/React/README.md

 # Getting Started with Create React App

-This project is for Front-End Web Development with React course.
+This project is for Front-End Web Development with React course

 ## Available Scripts